Welcome to Hedgehog Class!

 - Go over their Phonics sounds with them or ask them to point out sounds in books you are reading to/with them.

-If you would like any more ideas about this please do contact Hedgehog class teachers, and we would be more than happy to help! 😊
+If you would like any more ideas about how you can support your child at home, please do contact Mrs Haskins or the school office, and we would be more than happy to help! 😊